bglusman/debt_ceiling/README.md

 * Adding cost for TODOs or deprecated references you specify (see [.debt_ceiling.rb.example](https://github.com/bglusman/debt_ceiling/blob/master/examples/.debt_ceiling.rb.example))
 * Running from a test suite to fail if debt ceiling is exceeded
 * Running from a test suite to fail if debt deadline is missed (currently only supports a single deadline, could add support for multiple targets if there's interest)
+* Analyzing the history of the master branch (or current/default branch)
+  * Calculates total debt and pass/fail state for the state of the code at each commit.
+  * It will print this out as a sparkline command line graph, which is basically useless and just for kicks
+  * Store the entire result in Redis (if available), or return the results as a `DebtCeiling::ArcheologicalDig` object if called via `DebtCeiling.dig(path)`, which has an array of hashes available via `#results` method representing the individual commit results at the specified level of detail per commit.

 To integrate in a test suite, set a value for `debt_ceiling`, `max_debt_per_module` and/or `reduction_target` and `reduction_date` in your configuration and call `DebtCeiling.audit` from your test helper as an additional test, or drop the call and/or configuration directly in your spec helper:
 ```ruby